 In this article, we will review the top four methods for managing period pain, covering wearable devices, prescription medicines, PMS supplements, and heating patches to help you determine which at-home solution can work best on your cramps.
 Before we dive in to explore the top products for period pain management, here’s a quick primer on what cause cramps in the first place.

-Menstrual cramps (also known medically as dysmenorrhea) occur when the muscles in your uterus contract, usually just before or during your period.
-Prostaglandins, which are produced in the uterine lining and are responsible for the painful contractions, get released when endometrial cells are broken down throughout your monthly cycle.
-These prostaglandins are indirectly tied to oestrogen.
+Menstrual cramps occur when the muscles in your uterus contract, usually just before or during your period.
+Prostaglandins, which are produced in the uterine lining (or endometrium) and are responsible for the painful contractions, get released when endometrial cells are broken down throughout your monthly cycle.
+These prostaglandins are indirectly tied to estrogen levels.

 Menstrual cramps are different for every woman.
 They can range from slightly unpleasant to couch-condemning.
-This can be attributed to various factors including higher bleeding (heavier flow), health issues such as adenomyosis, variances in pain tolerance, and even blood clots being forced through the cervix.
+This can be attributed to various factors including higher bleeding (heavier flow), health issues such as adenomyosis (endometrial tissue invades into the muscle layers of the uterus), variances in pain tolerance, and even blood clots being forced through the cervix.

 Menstrual pain typically begins a couple of days before the onset of one’s cycle and peaks during the first 24 hours of menstruation, slowly subsiding over the course of a few days.
 In the most severe cases, the pain can be so severe that it triggers nausea, vomiting or diarrhea.